Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Jiggle FX/Detection is where you adjust difficulty.
 Under the emission module of the particle system, the lower the rate over distance, the harder it is to jiggle.
 >
-> Review the handleJiggleFX layer that was merged into your FX controller.
+> Review the onJiggle layer that was merged into your FX controller.
 Animate what you want here.

 </details>